What is a software licensing API?

 Do I need an SDK, or can I use the API directly?

 You can use any licensing API directly with HTTP requests.
-But SDKs save significant work by handling device fingerprinting, offline token verification, caching, retry logic, and platform-specific details.
+But SDKs save significant work by handling device fingerprinting, machine-file or offline-token verification, caching, retry logic, and platform-specific details.
 For most developers, the SDK is the right choice.

 Can a licensing API work offline?